We put patients first

 Mina Bissell, PhD

 Dr. Bissell is a pioneer studying the critical role of the tumor microenvironment in cancer progression and is a Distinguished Scientist at Lawrence Berkeley National Laboratory.
 She is the 2016 ASCB E.B.
 Wilson Medal awardee.
-Dr. Bissell gave an acclaimed TEDMed talk in 2012 highlighting her discoveries with nearly one million views.
+Dr. Bissell gave an acclaimed TEDMed talk in 2012 highlighting her discoveries with over one million views.